-The School invites applications in the following areas:
+The School of Physics and Astronomy invites applications in the following area:

 About the Fellowships

-Applicants must have a PhD in Physics and present clear evidence of their potential to undertake leading research in collaboration with industrial partners.
+Applicants to the School of Physics and Astronomy must have a PhD in Physics, Biology, Astronomy or related discipline and present clear evidence of their potential to undertake leading research in collaboration with industrial partners.
 Successful candidates will demonstrate scientific excellence, capacity to contribute to knowledge exchange, and a track record in obtaining external funding for such projects.

 A commitment to excellence in undergraduate teaching is essential for all academic posts as Chancellor's Fellows will be expected to teach and to contribute to curriculum development at undergraduate and postgraduate level.

 Follow the link below to see the particulars of the each position.

 All applications should include a completed Application Form, a Curriculum Vitae, a Statement of Research Interests, and names and contact details for three referees.